hmxmilohax/rb3-pc/readme.md

 ## Controllers:

-**This section is for standard guitar controls, standard drums, and Pro Drums.**
+**This section is for standard guitar controls, standard drums, and Xbox 360/Wii Pro Drums.**
 Pro Guitars and/or Keyboards are set up later.

 If you're playing with a single instrument controller, consider the [[Instrument Repo]](instrument-repo#readme) which has easy drag and drop profiles for various rhythm game instruments.